Andrey Kelin

 Andrey Vladimirovich Kelin (Андрей Владимирович Келин; born 15 May 1957) is a Russian diplomat.
 He has served in various diplomatic roles since the 1970s, and has been the incumbent Ambassador of Russia to the United Kingdom since November 2019.

-Born in 1957, Kelin embarked on a diplomatic career, joining the Ministry of Foreign Affairs in 1979.
-He served in various posts in embassies in Europe, and took part in arms-limitation talks and then in the ministry's department of Pan-European Cooperation.
+Born in 1957, Kelin embarked on a diplomatic career, joining the Ministry of Foreign Affairs in 1979 in the Soviet Union.
+He has held various posts in embassies in Europe, and took part in arms-limitation talks and then in the ministry's department of Pan-European Cooperation.
 After a period as Deputy Permanent Representative of the Russian Federation to NATO and then representative to the Organization for Security and Co-operation in Europe, Kelin eventually rose to be in charge of the Department of Pan-European Cooperation in 2015.
 In 2019, he was appointed Ambassador of Russia to the United Kingdom.
-He holds several awards, including the Order of Honour, the Order of Friendship, and the Medal of the Order "For Merit to the Fatherland" Second Class.

 Early life and career

 Born on 15 May 1957, Kelin studied at the Faculty of International Journalism at Moscow State Institute of International Relations, and joined the Ministry of Foreign Affairs in 1979.
 His early work was in various positions in the ministry, and in overseas embassies, including the Netherlands, Switzerland, and Belgium.
 He speaks Russian, English, French and Dutch.

 Kelin's first overseas posting was to the Soviet embassy in the Netherlands, from 1979 until 1983.
 He was part of the Soviet delegation to the Geneva talks in the early 1980s, ultimately resulting in the Intermediate-Range Nuclear Forces Treaty in 1987.
 He had a second overseas posting between 1990 and 1995 at the Soviet, and later Russian, embassy in Belgium.
 Between 1995 and 1998, Kelin served as a head of department at the Department of Pan-European Cooperation in the Ministry of Foreign Affairs, and then from 1998 to 2003 he was Deputy Permanent Representative of the Russian Federation to NATO.
 The permanent representative at this time was Sergey Kislyak.